chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 to the point that it shuts down.
 Unfortunately, those updates will not find their way to the new server.

-To avoid losing events, record the start time of your server upgrade, and the timestamp when a new Lambda instance is spun up after the upgrade completes.
-Then look for all of the "processing" log entries between those two times (easy with CloudWatch Logs Insights), and use bulk upload to re-process the files.
+To avoid losing events, disable the SQS trigger on the Lambda _before_ updating the cluster, and re-enable it when the upgrade is complete.
+The Lambda will work its way through the queue of outstanding events.

+**Note**: the notification queue uses the default retention period of four days.
+A cluster upgrade should complete in well under this time, but it takes long enough that you might forget to re-enable the trigger.
+Once the events are lost from the queue, you'll need to run a bulk upload as described above.

 ## If you change the instance type